7 Thoughts on the Current State of the Economy

 CFP®

-Vance Albitz is a CERTIFIED FINANCIAL PLANNER™ professional.
-Vance specializes in portfolio management and advises on big-picture financial planning for both individuals and families.
+Vance Albitz is a CERTIFIED FINANCIAL PLANNER™ professional and has a master’s degree in Personal Financial Planning.
+Vance specializes in portfolio management and advises on big-picture financial planning for individuals and families.
 Vance graduated from the University of California, San Diego, and played baseball in the minor leagues with the St. Louis Cardinals and Los Angeles Angels.
-He enjoys reading and spending time with his wife Allison, son Henry, and daughter Kit.
+He enjoys spending time with his wife Allison and kids Henry, Kit, and Roger.

 More about Vance